JesperKarlsson500/MS2-Lilypad-Game/README.md

 ### Implementation

+I used Lighthouse to check the performance on both mobile and desktop and search for errors.
+I used W3C code validator for both CSS and HTML.
+I test all my link to check that they're working.
+I used JSHint to search through my Javascript code.

 #### When using code validator I found:

-JSHint found a lot of cases were I had forgotten semicolon after a return statement.
-Also three unused variables and one missing.
+JSHint found missing semicolons after return statements.
+Three unused variables and one missing.

+9 Problems with launch.json and settings.json.
+I get this in every project I open.
 ## Results
 <hr>

+I added /*jshint esversion: 6 */ at the top of my scipt.js to remove warning/error at JSHint validator.

 ## Bugs
 <hr>